AdamT84/rock-paper-scissors-lizard-spock/README.md

 ### Content

+I have listed below the main sites that have helped me complete this project.
+I spent time looking at tutorials and other games online on sites such as Stack Overflow and Slack and videos on YouTube for ideas and inspiration, but found the below resources extremely helpful.
+I would also like to thank my CI mentor Chris Quinn for his advice and motivation throughout this project.

 - Advice on creating modals from [w3schools](https://w3schools.com/)
-- Advice on css animation from [w3schools](https://w3schools.com/)
+- Advice on CSS animation from [w3schools](https://w3schools.com/)
 - Code for fixed footer from [w3schools](https://w3schools.com/)
-- 3 different ways to code rock, paper scissors by Ania Kubow on youtube really helped me understand the code flow, different logic options and differnet ways to solve problems.
+- 3 different ways to code rock, paper scissors by Ania Kubow on youtube really helped me understand the code flow, different logic options and different ways to solve problems.
 [Ania Kubow Tutorial](https://youtu.be/RwFeg0cEZvQ/)
 - Font used is Orbitron from Google Fonts, both 700 and 400 weights have been used.

 ### Media